Every day, Queensland teachers are making a difference educating and inspiring young people across our state.

 World Teachers' Day is held internationally on 5 October.
 As the day usually falls during school holidays, Queensland celebrates on the last Friday of October each year.

-There are a number of ways schools and early childhood centres can promote World Teachers' Day.
+The department and our partners will have lots of activities planned to help celebrate World Teachers' Day across Queensland.
+There will also be a number of ways schools and early childhood centres can promote World Teachers' Day.

 Ideas for recognising the important work of teaching staff include:

-The 2017 Showcase Awards for Excellence in Schools will recognise Queensland state schools achieving improved student learning outcomes through excellent teaching.
-The state award winners will be announced at the Showcase Awards gala dinner on Friday 27 October 2017 in Brisbane.
+The Showcase Awards for Excellence in Schools recognise Queensland state schools achieving improved student learning outcomes through excellent teaching.
+The state award winners will be announced at the Showcase Awards gala dinner on Friday 26 October 2018 in Brisbane.

 The Queensland College of Teachers (QCT) announce the winners of their annual Excellence in Teaching Awards every year on World Teachers' Day.